AviatrixSystems/avxlabs-docs/ace_pro/docs/lab7.md

 Paste the command
 ```

-Now, before issuing the command, delete it from the RDP client clipboard.
-Then, retrieve the password from your personal POD Portal and paste it into the clipboard.
+Now, before issuing the command, delete the long SSH command from the RDP client clipboard.
+Next, retrieve the password from your personal POD Portal (e.g., Lab 7 and 8 Section), paste it into the RDP client clipboard, and copy it.

 ```{figure} images/lab8-podportal058.png
 ---